Jhonatanssal/Telegram-Bot/README.md

 ## Built With

 - Ruby -v2.7.0p0
+- Rubocop
+- Rspec
 - Telegram-bot

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy, copy up and running follow these simple example steps.

-- Open the terminal and clone the repository with the next commands:
+- Open the terminal and clone the repository with one of the next commands:
-- Clone it with HTTPS using the command `git clone https://github.com/jssarrazolaa/Telegram-Bot.git`.
+- Clone it if using HTTPS with the command `git clone https://github.com/jssarrazolaa/Telegram-Bot.git`
-- Clone it with SSH using the command `git clone git@github.com:jssarrazolaa/Telegram-Bot.git`.
+- Clone it if using SSH with the command `git clone git@github.com:jssarrazolaa/Telegram-Bot.git`

 ### Prerequisites